Se Habla Español

 The package contains details of the accident, documentation of expenses, and a demand for the value of the motorcycle claim.
 This generally results in the onset of settlement negotiations, which occur when the insurer admits to the liability of the insured but offers to pay a lesser amount of compensation than was demanded.
 Your attorney will counter-offer to seek an amount closer to the claim’s value, and this process will continue until both sides come to a place where they can accept the offer on the table or a decision is reached in court.

-A Clearwater motorcycle accident lawsuit must be filed in court within Florida’s statute of limitations for personal injury claims, which is usually four years from the date on which the accident occurred.
+A motorcycle accident lawsuit must be filed in court within Florida’s statute of limitations for personal injury claims, which is usually two years from the date on which the accident occurred.
 While your attorney and the Perenich Law legal team continue settlement negotiations with the at-fault party’s insurer, they will also prepare your court case if an adequate settlement agreement does not arrive before your trial date.

 These court preparations include gathering the evidence and witness testimony to prove your claim, creating exhibits, arranging for expert witnesses, and filing motions in your legal claim.